 Lifestyle and home remedies

-- Do a 10-minute warm-up that varies in intensity before you begin regular exercise.
+- Do about 15 minutes of warmup that varies in intensity before you begin regular exercise.

-- Breathe through your nose to warm and humidify the air before it enters your lungs.
+- Breathe through your nose to warm and humidify air before it enters your lungs.

 - Wear a face mask or scarf when exercising, especially in cold, dry weather.